neowu/core-ng-project/README.md

 It's still working in progress, so all API is subjected to change. keep in mind

 ## TODO
-* template: expression validate return type, for for/if
 * web: think about how to handle content-length=0
 * template, use ByteBuffer[] for performance tuning
 * async: think about how to support batch with fixed concurrency, or Batch object and chain next easier